IrinaMoreira/gpcr-comparative-analysis/README.md

 # gpcr-comparative-analysis
-Repository containing all information in !!!!!!! about GPCR-partner comparative analysis and modelling.
+Repository containing information about GPCR-partner comparative analysis and modelling.

-Specific and detailed information about each one of the steps should be consulted in the book chapter !!!!!!!!!.